-The Office for National Statistics (ONS) has identified an issue with the collection of some occupational data in a number of our surveys, including the LFS and APS, which are used in the production of the labour market publication.
+The Office for National Statistics (ONS) has identified an issue with the collection of some occupational data in a number of our surveys.
+It was found in the Labour Force Survey (LFS) and Annual Population Survey (APS), which are used in the production of the labour market publication.
 While we estimate any impacts will be small overall, this will affect the accuracy of the breakdowns of some detailed (four-digit Standard Occupational Classifications (SOC)) occupations, and data derived from them.

-On 26 September, we published an article based on initial analysis of the potential impact on different four-digit SOC codes.
-We advise continuing to exercise caution in the use of detailed SOC breakdowns until the issue has been corrected.
+On 26 September 2022, we published an article based on initial analysis of the potential impact on different four-digit SOC codes.
+We advise to continue exercising caution in the use of detailed SOC breakdowns until the issue has been corrected.